NewToolAI/docapi/README.md

 ## Supported API Frameworks

+- Flask

-Manually specifying the API file list is valid for any API framework.
-Automatic scanning is only valid for the Flask framework.
+Automatic scanning is only valid for the Flask framework and is recommended for use on Flask services.

 ## API Web Page